sageserpent-open/NTestCaseBuilder/README.markdown

         }

         /// <summary>
         ///     Sorts a sequence of items into ascending order, using the intrinsic ordering of the TItem type.
         /// </summary>
-        /// <typeparam name = "TItem">Any type with an intrinsic ordering given by implementing IComparable&lt;TItem&gt;.</typeparam>
+        /// <typeparam name="TItem">Any type with an intrinsic ordering given by implementing IComparable&lt;TItem&gt;.</typeparam>
-        /// <param name = "unsorted">Sequence of items to be sorted.
+        /// <param name="unsorted">Sequence of items to be sorted.
 This is left unchanged by the call.</param>
         /// <returns>The items sorted into ascending order, as a new collection.</returns>
         public static IEnumerable<TItem> SortThatWorks<TItem>(IEnumerable<TItem> unsorted)
             where TItem : IComparable<TItem>